a-issaoui/ubuntu-24-webserver-automation/Harden Server/Readme.md

 > **Docker Containers**
 > Docker daemon restart is skipped by default to avoid disrupting running containers.
 Use `--force-docker-restart` when safe.

+> **Email Security**
+> Gmail App Passwords are stored in `/etc/ssmtp/ssmtp.conf` with 640 permissions (root:mail).
+Consider using a dedicated Gmail account for server notifications.

 ---

 ## 🎯 Known Limitations